Theatre: Acting, BFA

 Students engage in scene work from modern and contemporary plays, musical theatre, Shakespeare, and acting for the camera.
 Through vocal and physical integration, collaboration, and bold storytelling across various styles and texts, students are encouraged to approach their craft in a healthy, sustainable manner while embracing innovative and daring artistry.
 From the second year onward, students participate in auditioning for department productions.

-for the Bachelor of Fine Arts Major in Theatre, Acting Concentration
+for the Bachelor of Fine Arts in Theatre, Acting Concentration

 Graduation Requirements